danon/InflektionClient/ReadMe.md

   drives me to input more data into the system, as well as drive the ui to have multiple fields per partner.
 - **Third deliverable**, I displayed a partner conversion using vanilla-js.
 Acceptance tests now pass.
+- Refactor, I extract code from `index.html` to `main.ts`, so it's bundled by `vite`.
+  I run acceptance tests, to make sure the bundle is properly created and the behaviour is still correct.